A rural county in Washington state hasn't wasted a single Covid-19 vaccine dose. Here's its secret - KTVZ

 Washington state has distributed more than 335,000 vaccines, which is 48% of the delivered doses given, according to the state’s Department of Health Covid-19 dashboard, as of January 18.

-While Kittitas County has given 53% of its current vaccines, the county has vaccine clinics running through next week to deliver a new batch of more than 2,000 vaccines, according to Kittitas Valley Healthcare.
-With all of the appointments taken, the county estimates having 97% of their doses administered by the end of next week.
+While Kittitas County has given 53% of its current vaccines, the county has vaccine clinics running through this week to deliver a new batch of more than 2,000 vaccines, according to Kittitas Valley Healthcare.
+With all of the appointments taken, the county estimates having 97% of their doses administered by the end of this week.

 “The infrastructure that we have with everybody communicating, everybody willing to be flexible and play whatever role’s necessary and an understanding of (incident command system) and emergency operation centers gives us the framework to do it,” Elliott told CNN.